jandecaluwe/urubu/doc/manual/structure.md

 `_layouts`
 ----------

-This directory contains the templates that define the available layouts.
+This directory contains the available layouts.
 They are used by the Jinja2 template engine to render html pages.
-The templates files should have the `.html` extension.
+The layout files should have the `.html` extension.

 `_python`
 ---------